 UCLA is recognized as the West's leading center for the arts, culture, and medical research.
 Each year, more than half a million people attend visual and performing arts programs on campus, while more than 300,000 patients from around the world come to the UCLA Medical Center for treatment.
-The university has roughly 313 buildings on 419 acres that house the College of Letters and Science and 11 professional schools serving over 37,000 students.
+The university's 419-acre campus houses the College of Letters and Science and 11 professional schools.
+There are more than 38,000 students enrolled in 126 undergraduate and 198 graduate degree programs.
 Nearly one in every 140 Californians holds a UCLA degree.

 UCLA is rated one of the best public research universities in the U.S. and among a handful of top U.S. research universities, public and private.
-Professor Norman Abrams is Acting Chancellor of UCLA.
-He succeeds Chancellor Albert Carnesale, the eighth chief executive in UCLA's 87-year history.
+The chief executive of the University is Chancellor Gene D. Block.
+He oversees all aspects of the University's three-part mission of education, research, and service.